naginagiyev/news-classification/README.md

 ## Running the Application

+Before running the application, you should train XLM-Roberta-Base model and let it save the model and its tokenizers into directory.
+The model itself is too large to push to Github.
+That's why, firstly you need to train it or use a pre-trained model and place it on the folder.

 ### Web Interface (Streamlit)
 There exist a user interface where you can select and test both of the trained models.In order to run the Streamlit web interface, run following command:
 ```bash